apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Jayson Werth's horse Dornoch wins Belmont Stakes**
+**North Korea sends another wave of trash balloons into South Korea**

-You can read more about it [here](https://www.mlb.com/news/jayson-werth-horse-dornoch-wins-belmont-stakes).
+You can read more about it [here](https://www.cnn.com/2024/06/09/asia/north-korea-balloons-response-intl-hnk/index.html).

 ## Requirements
 - Python 3.8